M3DF One year part-time - Next intake: January 2015

-The year is divided into two seven-month terms, with a selection of optional modules and dissertation being offered during the second term.
+The year is divided into two seven-month terms, with a selection of elective modules being offered during the second term.

 Each module requires around seven and a half hours of work a week over one term.
 Each module assessment will vary and consist of assessed tasks, a module essay and final assessment exercise (take-home exam).

 - Dissertation (15,000 words) (45 credits) – topic of your own choice

 Teachers contributing to this programme include: